elliotchance/tesseract/doc/SQL Reference/select.md

      * Any number is considered greater than a boolean.
      * Any string is considered greater than a number.
      * `null` is considered to be greater than any non-`null` value.

+limit
+  : Limit the amount of records to be returned.
+This is performed after all
+    operations on the sets are finished (such as ordering and grouping).

+    If you specify a limit higher than the total number of records it will be the same as not specifying the limit at all (all records).

+    You may also skip rows before the limit like:

+    ```sql
+    SELECT * FROM bla LIMIT 10, 20
+    ```

+    This will skip the first 10 rows and return a maximum of 20 rows - the limit is exlcusive of the offset.

+    If the offset is larger than the available rows then no rows will be returned.